trading-app-ca/part-a-docs/README.md

 **Why:** To avoid unnecessary scrolling and zooming

 * As Ethan, I want an optimized layout for my small-screen device so that I don’t have to scroll or zoom excessively to use the platform.

-**Persona:** Sophia, a busy professional
-**What:** Wants intuitive touch controls on mobile
-**Why:** To perform actions quickly using touch gestures

-* As Sophia, I want intuitive touch controls on my mobile device so that I can quickly perform actions using touch gestures.

 ## Figma Wireframes